osmanperviz/osman_perviz_dot_com/_posts/2022-01-10-elixir-protocols-explained-part-1.md

 {% endhighlight %}

 #### Protocol Structuring

-Some people include protocol in its own file and some include it in the same file as another module.\
-My preferd way is to have a *lib/protocols/* which contains actual protocol definitions.
-The organisation there follows the usual pattern but ommitting the first layer of the *namespace*.
-So if my protocol were *Foo.Bar* I’d put it into *lib/protocols/bar.ex*, also I’d put the defimpl for all *native* and *foreign* data types there.
+When it comes to organizing protocols, practices vary.
+Some developers prefer to keep the protocol in its own separate file, while others choose to include it within the same file as another module.
+My preferred approach is to maintain a dedicated directory, lib/protocols/, for storing actual protocol definitions.
+The organization within this directory generally follows the standard pattern, except that it skips the first layer of the namespace.
+For example, if my protocol is named Foo.Bar, I would place it in lib/protocols/bar.ex.
+In this directory, I also include the defimpl for all native and foreign data types.

-While I’d put the protocol implementation as close as possible to the data layer, in other words in the files that define the struct:
+As for the protocol implementation, I believe it should be kept as close to the data layer as possible.
+This means implementing the protocol in the files that define the struct.
+This approach helps in maintaining a clear and logical structure, ensuring that the protocol implementations are directly associated with the relevant data types.

 {% highlight elixir %}
 defmodule Foo.Struct do